KepaJRodriguez/docview/docs/tutorial.md

 ![The click the 'Create New User' button](11_create_user_small.png)
 ![Fill out the desired user properties and click 'Create User'](12_create_user_small.png)
 ![Then sign out of the admin account](13_create_user_sign_out_small.png)

+## Part 2 - As the new user, create a new repository and add an archival unit

 ![To create a repository, first find the country it is based in.
 Access countries through the More -> Countries menu item](14_create_repo_small.png)
 ![Then search for the country we want](15_create_repo_small.png)
 ![From the country's page, click the 'Create Repository' button](16_create_repo_small.png)